 Chunky looked around at us and said that he never really listened to music, had never cared for it much until now, but he knew that he would never forget that song….
 I saw him cycle away with the others.
 He did one final wheelie, waved and then took a turn that separated him from the others.
 Within seconds he had faded from sight.
 We expected him to show up at the park the next day, and the day after that.
 But he never did.
 Oddly enough, after that one day not a single one of us ever saw him again.
 He never showed up again doing his wheelies in the park or anywhere else for that matter.
 It was like he had simply vanished, or had never been.
 I even wondered whether he was a figment of our collective imaginations.
 Which I decided was impossible because how could we have all had the exact same delusion?
 We talked about him for a couple of days after.
 But pretty soon everyone forgot all about him and he was never mentioned again.
 Though I did think about him every now and then; especially if I saw some kid doing a wheelie on his bike, or saw a chubby footballer energetically chasing a ball in the park.

 Over twenty years later and I was a 33 year old police constable doing my bit around different parts of London.
 One night, during a patrol in North West London on a piercingly cold December night with another constable in tow, we arrested a man.
 He was dishevelled and clearly an addict and was causing a disturbance in the vicinity of the tube station.
 If there was a disturbance in the area, that’s where I was told it was most likely to be.
 Hard drugs were also known to be sold on those street corners … I was trying hard to lie to myself about where I was because the old neighbourhood had indeed charged.
-All the old shops and landmarks had gone.
-Only the underground station remained.
-And this, whether I liked it or not, was what Roxeth was like now.
+All the old shops and once familiar haunts were gone.
+It was like the underground station was the only remaining landmark from my time.
+Anway, whether I liked it or not, this is was what Roxeth was like now.
 It was not even known by that name anymore.
 It had gone from Rooks Heath to Roxeth and was now known as South Harrow.

 This man, that my partner and I had our eyes on, looked like he was in his early forties.
 He was tall and skinny and had the mangy, crumpled appearance of the rough sleeper.
 He had longish hair over which he wore the sort of hat that Benny used to wear in the afternoon ITV soap Crossroads.
 ‘A razor, some toothpaste and a stint in a barbers chair would work wonders on this guy.’
 I mused as I drew close to him.
 There was quite a scene going on.
 He was shouting incoherently.
 I was surprised by the volume in his voice.
 I was also surprised that he had not been beaten up by some of the young guys on that stretch of street.
 They sort of cluttered around him jeering and laughing.
 He was lucky that they were taking what he was doing as a laugh than as an affront.
 I had seen these guys before.
 Every one of them method acting like they were gang members of the Bloods or Crips in South Central Los Angeles.
 I was angry at how they were casually tossing their youths away over juvenile fantasies for what they saw on MTV.
 My partner told me that they weren’t around during the day, but come evening and they would be standing outside the Sri Lankan owned grocery that never seemed to close.
 The owners of the shop didn’t seem perturbed or even slightly worried by these hyenas in hoodies selling heroin.
 I suspect this was because they were probably the hidden hands behind the brisk drug trade that went on outside their front window in the late hours.
 Some of these youths had been picked up more than once.
 But the charges had never stuck.